warthog9/tenstorrent.github.io/core/systems/t3000/specifications.md

 Please visit the Tenstorrent Wormhole n150s and n300s [specification page](../../aibs/wormhole/specifications.md) for environment specifications for those cards.

 Please visit the [SuperMicro SuperServer SYS-740GP-TNRT](https://www.supermicro.com/en/products/system/gpu/4u/sys-740gp-tnrt) page for environment specifications for this system.

+## Software Setup

+Instructions on how to set up software on TT-LoudBox are available [here](../../../syseng/softwaresetup.html).